eliminmax/eambfc/README.md

 * [ ] address portability issues - this one will be particularly difficult.
   * compiled programs may not be portable, but it should be possible to compile and/or run `eambfc` itself on any POSIX+C99 system, ideally.
   * specific portability issues:
-    * [ ] writing Ehdr and Phdr structs and using their sizes should be avoided, as struct alignment/padding is not portable.
+    * [x] writing Ehdr and Phdr structs and using their sizes should be avoided, as struct alignment/padding is not portable.
-    * [ ] ensure multi-byte values are written in an endian-agnostic manner.
+    * [x] ensure multi-byte values are written in an endian-agnostic manner.
-    * [ ] `elf.h` is not present on all POSIX systems, and should be either provided or replaced.
+    * [x] `elf.h` is not present on all POSIX systems, and should be either provided or replaced.
+    * [ ] replace the Makefile with a better, more portable one